kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/02 - Fictional speeches that feel real — why they work/They'll never take our freedom.md

 What made this effective?
 The goofiness, the actual conversation, the relatability, and the assertiveness.

 Would this have worked in the real world?
-Abso
+Absolutely, if you remove the swearing.
+Also, if soldiers were the only audience and this was undocumented.